 Challenge No. 3: increased battery life

-The introduction of 5 GHz into the SimpleLink portfolio maintains the low-power performance that you expect from TI’s connectivity devices.
-Now, you can select a dual-band (2.4 GHz and 5 GHz) Wi-Fi integrated circuit with the best low-power performance for battery-powered applications on a single chip.
+The introduction of 5 GHz into the SimpleLink portfolio maintains enables further improvements in the low-power performance that you expect from TI’s connectivity devices.
+Now, you can select a dual-band (2.4 GHz and 5 GHz) Wi-Fi integrated circuit with one of the best low-power performance for battery-powered applications on a single chip.
 With more options for low-power modes, the new devices help extend battery life in a system to multiple years with just two AA batteries.

 Low power can be achieved by leveraging the devices’ dual-band (2.4 GHz and 5 GHz) fast-scan mechanism to connect to an access point (AP) in 0.5 seconds, and a unique network learning algorithm with real-time power optimization.
 Designers can also take advantage of hostless mode, which reduces reliance on the host microcontroller (MCU) and provides more autonomy for the network processor to handle custom-defined repetitive and deterministic tasks.
 This mode can reduce the current consumption of a host MCU by one-third, further extending the battery life of an application.